 Completed - 2019

-“Bahay Sibi” is a 300 square-meter residence, located at Baliuag, Bulacan.
+“Bahay Sibi” is a 3-storey residence, located at Baliuag, Bulacan.
 The site is inside a private subdivision that is composed of generic lots with restrictions typical of gated villages.
 The property is a corner lot with the village clubhouse on its front.
 The situation calls for a design that can provide a level of privacy to the family, yet open enough to allow the sun and breeze inside.
 The brief given by our client was concise.
 Their focus is more on the spaces that will fit the lot and budget, and left us the task of solving the design.

 The design is contemporary Filipino architecture, with features adapting to tropical setting while reflecting the vernacular.
 The house took inspiration from the “bahay-kubo’s sibi”, originally an extension of the roof that protects openings.
 We adapted this to the design of the sun-shading devices.